Skip to content

 Apply a drop of Boeshield T-9 lubricant to the set screw channel of each tensioner to ease installation and reduce the likelihood of seizing, passivate the stainless, and help prevent corrosion.

-3 | Fix Spacer Bars (optional)
+3 | Fix Spacer Bars (Optional)

 Fixed spacer bars attach to the top rail using a standoff.
 Use a #25 drill bit for the pilot hole, and tap for 10-24 NC.
 Use a drill to set the standoff, then thread the spacer bar onto the standoff.